 Monument Valley, the Glen Canyon, and Grand Staircase Escalante National Monument are all well worth your time during a visit to Page.

-We have eaten at all the dining establishments in Page multiple times, and the ones below are our favorites.
 (Note: Be careful about opening and closing times—many places in Page close for the winter, are closed on Sunday or Monday, and close early for the night.)

 Birdhouse is a newer addition to the Page dining scene, and they have landed with a splash.